 To acclimate your pet goldfish to a new tank, float the sealed bag containing your fish in the tank for around 30 minutes.
 This allows the water temperatures to equalize before releasing your fish.
 When performing water changes, ensure the new water is similar in temperature to the existing tank water.

 Goldfish generally tolerate cold water well and are more concerned about water temperature remaining constant.
 Colder water slows the bodily functions of your goldfish and, in doing so, also slows the aging process significantly.

 Goldfish that tolerate the colder water of an outdoor freshwater pond will generally live longer in the colder water.

 You can see from this article that there are many factors affecting the lifespan of goldfish, such as their species, environment, and diet.
 Proper care for your goldfish will help ensure they live a long and healthy life.

-While there is no definitive answer to the question of how long do goldfish live, with proper care, your goldfish should live for several years.
+While there is no definitive answer to the question, “How long do goldfish live?”
+With proper care, your goldfish should live for several years.